Chrismarsh/CHM/docs/build.rst

 .. note::

-   For distributed MPI support, optionally ensure MPI is installed:
+   For distributed MPI support, optionally ensure MPI is installed on linux:
    ``libopenmpi-dev`` and ``openmpi-bin``